-Coronavirus Covid-19: Global cases near 1 million as London's epic pandemic response revealed
+Coronavirus Covid-19: Global cases pass 1 million as London's epic pandemic response revealed

-Global cases of coronavirus are set to pass the one million mark, with the total number of deaths approaching 50,000 according to data from John Hopkins University.
+Global cases of coronavirus have passed the one million mark, with the total number of deaths over 50,000 according to data from worldometers.
 However the real number of cases and deaths is almost certain to be higher.

 It comes as Italy, Spain and the UK approach the peak of their infection curve, with warnings the US is on track to become the next Italy.